acardinal/annie-cardinal-coaching/src/content/post/welcome-post.md

 canonical: https://www.anniecardinalcoaching.com/welcome-post
 ---

-Welcome!
-I'm so excited that you're here.
-If you're interested in gaining control of your money but don't know where to start, you're in the right place.

 ## Why I Became a Money Coach

 I started Annie Cardinal Coaching as a way to provide others with the perspective and tools needed to build they life they want.
 Money can be a touchy subject, and I know that a lot of folks have trauma or shame surrounding money.
 I wanted to create a safe space for people to talk about money, ask questions, and take steps to build a healthy relationship with their finances.